Report on

 where the cut begins.
 A line was scribed between the knife mark and the nearest

-the tangents, which hit the strings, will be placed in these scribed lines.
-A
+One-by-one the tangents, which hit the strings, will be placed in these scribed

-line was drawn with the set-square on the back edge at each knife mark to show
+lines.
+A line was drawn with the set-square on the back edge at each knife mark

-where the hole for the rack tongues will be punched.
-Holes were punched for the
+to show where the hole for the rack tongues will be punched.
+Holes were punched

-tongues, with the keyblank's front edge held against the steady, horizontal
+for the tongues, with the keyblank's front edge held against the steady,

-base.
-The holes will be at right angles to the front edge, so the tool was
+horizontal base.
+The holes will be at right angles to the front edge, so the

-therefore held plumb straight.
-The edges of the corners were fastened on each
+tool was therefore held plumb straight.
+The edges of the corners were fastened

-end by rack-tongue slips, and the right length was cut off and the rack tongues
+on each end by rack-tongue slips, and the right length was cut off and the rack

-were pounded tightly in with the front end down in the hole.
-They were pounded
+tongues were pounded tightly in with the front end down in the hole.
+They were

-in with a special wooden block.
-The tongues were filed on both sides, top and
+pounded in with a special wooden block.
+The tongues were filed on both sides,

-bottom, so they had their full width only in the middle.
-While the keyblank was
+top and bottom, so they had their full width only in the middle.
+While the

-still whole, it was roughly sanded.
-An evening concert with Mikko Korhonen on
+keyblank was still whole, it was roughly sanded.
+An evening concert with Mikko

-my Specken clavichord.
+Korhonen on my Specken clavichord.
 Weather sunny and warm.
-A dip before lunch, coffee, and
+A dip before lunch,

 A pencil mark was made by eyeing back on